 Her current study, “Employer Strategies for Supporting Out of School Time Programming in Texas: Incentives for Action, Opportunities for Collaboration,” funded by the Texas Education Grantmakers Advocacy Consortium, has examined the inter-relationship of working parent challenges associated with providing care to their school-aged children during working hours and how Texas employers manage and support the experience.

 Before returning to the United States, Dr. Morrison has been deeply involved in program creation, development and reform during her tenure in Cambodia and the United Arab Emirates, founding the first master’s level Development Studies program in Cambodia and supporting the launch of the first doctoral program in a private university in the United Arab Emirates.
 In her role as a faculty member at the Dubai School of Government, Dr. Morrison managed a year-long program accreditation and institutional reform process.
 In addition, Dr. Morrison has been a consultant to a range of national government and international donor initiatives, managing several field research teams and facilitating multiple community-based workshops.
 She holds specialized skills in group facilitation, cooperative inquiry, and emotional intelligence assessment, as well as has over a decade of experience teaching and managing team process.

-Dr. Morrison holds a PhD in Public Administration from New York University, as well as a master’s degree in Public Administration from the University of Texas at Arlington and a bachelor’s degree in Government and Latin American Studies from the University of Texas at Austin.
+Dr. Morrison holds a Ph.D in Public Administration from the Wagner School, New York University, as well as a master’s degree in Public Administration from the University of Texas at Arlington, and a bachelor’s degree in Political Science and Latin American Studies from the University of Texas at Austin.